Route Overview

 Note the 2024 map pack will only be made available around two weeks before the start of the race to allow for any last minutes route diversions.

 We encourage the use of the traditional map and compass for navigation and the final route will be that detailed on the 2024 maps.
-Indicative GPX route profiles for both the Ring O' Fire and Firelighter will be available on this page for download about two weeks prior to the start.
+Indicative GPX route profiles for both the Ring O' Fire and Firelighter can be downloaded below:

 While advanced navigational skills are not necessary, a basic level of navigation competency is required.
 Runners are advised to carry a map, compass and GPS device.